April 15, 2021

 For this reason, big data governance requires a different approach to ensure that the right data can be accessed by the right people, who can then use it in data-driven decision-making.

 A big data governance plan should be tailored to business needs and industry laws while taking into account essential characteristics and requirements of big data processing.
+For instance, data governance for healthcare and retail would both cover personal information but security measures for its transfer for each case would differ.

 Actually, there shouldn’t be any difference—the same principles should apply to both.
 Big data governance is very similar to traditional data governance in terms of challenges and principles.
 However, the former has to take into account a number of peculiar big data characteristics: